Paraguay's leftist president faces impeachment

 Paraguay has been plagued by political instability and is known regionally for its marijuana crops and as a hub for smuggling and money laundering.

-Lugo, however, has struggled to carry out his reform agenda, including his promise to redistribute land to peasant farmers, due to the opposition’s tight grip on Congress.
-A cancer scare and several paternity scandals have also clouded his presidency.
+Lugo has struggled to carry out his reform agenda, including his promise to redistribute land to peasant farmers, due to the opposition’s tight grip on Congress.

 If convicted on Friday on the charge of failing to fulfill his duties by allowing social conflicts to escalate, Lugo would have to leave office.
 Under Paraguay’s constitution, an impeached leader is replaced by the vice president, who completes the term.